BrVer/brver.github.io/_posts/2019-03-25-performance_practices.md

 - Dealing with Too long DB queries (e.g. Use index, Luke!)

 **Part 2: general tips**
-- how to catch performance problems at the place
+- how to catch performance problems on the spot
 - when to optimize
 - flamegraph